ServiceNowDevProgram/code-snippets/Client-Side Components/Client Scripts/Change incident Number label color based on priority/readme.md

-Change the incident number label based on priority changes
+When the priority field changes, update the label of the incident number field to reflect the new priority with a corresponding color.